 “Pretty” in Japanese: How to Give a Compliment in Japanese

-Wondering how to give a compliment and tell someone they look “pretty” in Japanese?
-I’ll teach you how in this article, and explain how to give a compliment based on gender, too.
+Wondering how to tell someone they look “pretty” in Japanese?
+I’ll show you how, and explain how the wording changes with the context and your relationship.

 Besides telling you how to say “pretty” in Japanese, I’ll explain how to give and receive compliments.
 I’ll also link to several of our other Japanese articles to help with any cultural or language insights related to the topic.
 So make sure to check them out, too!